Discount tickets Harris Theater Chicago. This is a great way to get in a some culture on the cheap.

 Mix at Six

-You can purchase tickets for a four performances series for $30 or $7.50 per performance.
+You can purchase tickets for a five performance series for $50 or $10 per performance.

 Tix at Six